rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient "gods"

-As our so-called "enlightenment" worldview continues its nihilistic program, and we see the resurgence of ancient views, we will also see iconographic symbolism of ancient "gods" -- the powers and principalities making themselves manifest.
+As our modern worldview continues its nihilistic program, and we see the resurgence of ancient views, we will also see iconographic symbolism of ancient "gods" -- the emerging powers and principalities making themselves manifest.

 Let's explore some examples.

 ???+ example "Kali Maa"
+    Kali is the Hindu goddess of destruction and creation.
     ![kali](/images/kali.jpg)

     The "goddess" [Kali](https://en.m.wikipedia.org/wiki/Kali) in all her destructive devouring glory.
 We are witnessing exactly this spirit of Kali emerging in the west through feminism.
 We see this connection made explicit in 1972: